 An extensive study of the behavioral aspects of the marketing process from producer to consumer.
-Emphasis is placed on the analysis of consumer motivation and factors leading to ultimate consumer buying decisions.
-Prerequisite: MAR 1011 or MAR 2323.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000
+Emphasis is placed on the analysis of

 MAR 4156 International Marketing Analysis

 Analysis of the structure of international markets.
 Study of the environmental factors affecting international market opportunities, threats and strategies.
 Application of the principles of marketing and marketing management on an international scale.
 Prerequisite: MAR 2141 or MAR 1011.
 Lec.
 Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000